ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     :::

 1. Not properly setting up your local environment, and not learning to use your IDE/text editor is a very good way to set you up for failure.
-    Although it may seem secondary, you absolutely need to properly configure and be comfortable with your local environment, to help you write tests and navigate your code.
-    Otherwise it will become a mental blocker and a hidden obstacle to your workflow.
+    I see you clearly delve in self-inflicted pain because you manually renamed the 10 occurrences of your variable when I forced you get rid of the name `temp`.
+    I noticed your hesitation when I spoke about extracting a method and you reached for the copy/paste like a headless chicken.
+    How can you hope to write tests if you can't even navigate your codebase, and perform the most basic actions to change it?

     ::: {.callout-tip}

     ### Solution

+    Although it may appear secondary, you absolutely need to properly configure and be comfortable with your local environment.
+    Otherwise it will become a mental blocker and a hidden obstacle to your workflow.
     Install test extensions or plugins for your language inside your editor.
     You need first-class support to be able to run a single test, or all of them for a given class/file.
     Your whole test suite should run at will, using single click or a small terminal call.